-The Admissions, Enrollment & International Relations Department will offer an orientation program for new students who are admitted to the Abu Dhabi University for Fall and Spring Semesters.
-Students admitted to Summer term will be encouraged to attend the Fall orientation.
+The Student Support Services will offer an orientation program for new students who are admitted to the Abu Dhabi University for Fall and Spring Semesters.
+Students admitted to the Summer term will be encouraged to attend the Fall orientation.
 Students attending the orientation program will:

-- 1. Gain important information about academic life at Abu Dhabi University and how to register for classes, - 2.
-Become familiar with resources on campus, - 3.
-Meet other new students and make friends, - 4.
-Meet Abu Dhabi University faculty, staff, and administrators, - 5.
-Preview important first-year college issues, - 6.
-Get questions answered about campus life, - 7.
-Tour the Abu Dhabi University campus and its facilities, and - 8.
+- Gain important information about academic life at Abu Dhabi University and find out how to register for classes; - 2.
+Become familiar with resources on campus; - 3.
+Meet other new students and make friends; - 4.
+Meet Abu Dhabi University faculty, staff, and administrators;

+- 5. Preview important first-year college issues; - 6.
+Get questions answered about campus life; - 7.
+Tour the Abu Dhabi University campus and its facilities, - 8.
 Get help to adjust to the new environment.

-Students will be encouraged to attend the orientation program to avoid missing valuable information that could adversely affect their success at Abu Dhabi University.
+Students are encouraged to attend the orientation program to avoid missing valuable information that could adversely affect their success at Abu Dhabi University.